JonathanWilbur/mueller-report/volume1.md

 In sum, the investigation established multiple links between Trump campaign officials and individuals tied to the Russian government.
 Those links included Russian offers of assistance to the campaign.
-In some instances, the campaign was receptive to the offer, while in other instances the campaign officials shied away. ultimately, the investigation did not establish that the campaign coordinated or conspired with the Russian government in its election-interference activities.
+In some instances, the campaign was receptive to the offer, while in other instances the campaign officials shied away.
+Ultimately, the investigation did not establish that the campaign coordinated or conspired with the Russian government in its election-interference activities.